-You, as an Athlete condition your body in a variety of ways, but always with the common goal of achieving the greatest performance possible.
-Often you’ll properly train your muscles but are still unable to reach your goals.
-There is some hurdle, some barrier keeping you from achieving the success you desire, keeping you from reaching Peak Performance.
+As an athlete, you condition your body in many ways, but always with the goal of achieving your best performance.
+Often, you’ll properly train your body, but find you are still unable to reach your goals.
+So that means there is some hurdle keeping you from achieving the success you’ve dreamed of, and your Peak Performance.

-Dr. Diane® can help you teach you or your athletes to overcome these hurdles!
-In many cases, the hurdle that is stopping you from achieving the desired level of success involves the activities of the brain.
-Using a technique known as Neurofeedback, Dr. Diane® can teach you how to effectively and efficiently strengthen your brain to maintain and enhance your or your athletes conditioning.
+Dr. Diane® can help you teach your athletes to overcome these hurdles!
+In many cases, the hurdle stopping them from achieving the desired level of success has to do with activity in the brain.
+By using a technique known as Neurofeedback, Dr. Diane® can teach you how to effectively and efficiently strengthen your brain to enhance you or your athletes’ performance.

 Please fill out the form below, or call us at 800-500-9971.